Jerry Howarth: Play-by-play broadcaster

+Indigenous Team Names

-In October 2016, prior to the American League Championship Series between Toronto and Cleveland, Howarth revealed in an interview on CJCL that in 1992, he had quietly taken a vow to not use team nicknames or expressions on-air that he considered to be offensive to aboriginal Canadians or Native Americans, such as the Atlanta Braves and Cleveland Indians.
+In October 2016, prior to the American League Championship Series between Toronto and Cleveland, Howarth revealed — in an interview on CJCL radio — that in 1992, he had quietly taken a vow to not use team nicknames or expressions on-air that he considered to be offensive to aboriginal Canadians or Native Americans, such as the Atlanta Braves and Cleveland Indians.
 He began the practice after receiving a letter from a listener who was a member of a First Nation group, whose writer explained that the names were offensive.
 Howarth felt the letter was written "in such a loving, kind way" and that it had "touched [his] heart", which led him to respect their wishes.
 Renu Mandhane, chief commissioner of the Ontario Human Rights Commission, supported Howarth's position, and called upon other media outlets to stop using the name in the wake of Cleveland's playoff series.

+Retirement

 On November 16, 2016, it was announced that Howarth had been diagnosed with prostate cancer, and that he would undergo surgery in the following week to remove a small tumor from his prostate.
-Howarth retired from broadcasting in February 2018 due to health reasons.
+For health reasons, Howarth decided to retire from broadcasting in February 2018.